nadlgit/kanban-task-app/README.md

 - Register, log in and log out
 - Drag and drop columns to re-order them
-- Drag and drop projects to re-order them
+- Drag and drop projects to re-order them => requirement abandoned because it needs to be designed in accessible way

 Project should: